webdriverio/webdriverio/README.md

 Check out our [CONTRIBUTING.md](CONTRIBUTING.md) to get started with setting up the repo.

-We are trying to put up a proper roadmap for the beta release.
-Until then please reach out in our [Gitter Channel](https://gitter.im/webdriverio/webdriverio) if you have question on where to start contributing.
+If you're looking for issues to help out with, check out [the issues labelled "good first pick"](https://github.com/webdriverio/webdriverio/issues?q=is%3Aopen+is%3Aissue+label%3A"good+first+pick").
+You can also reach out in our [Gitter Channel](https://gitter.im/webdriverio/webdriverio) if you have question on where to start contributing.

 ## Packages